 Services for Ms. Lillie Fisher will be held on Tuesday, November 12, 2019 at 11:00 A.M. at Mount Carmel Missionary Baptist Church, 1620 S St Joseph St, South Bend, IN 46613.
 Friends may call on the family for an hour prior to services at the church.
 Pastor Rickardo Taylor to officiate.
 Burial to follow at Highland Cemetery.
 Palmer Funeral Homes - West Chapel is assisting the family with arrangements.
 Online expressions of sympathy may be left at www.palmerfuneralhomes.com.

-To send flowers to Lillie's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Lillie Mae Fisher, please visit our floral store.